Zijing-Liu/InStock-finch-client/README.md

 # Instock

-Instock is a web application built with React on the frontend and Node.js on the backend.
-It is a digitial solution for client to mange inventory and warehouses with ease interaction with enjoyable interfaces.
+Instock is a comprehensive web application crafted to streamline inventory and warehouse management.
+It utilizes React for a dynamic front-end experience and Node.js for robust back-end services.
+The application offers an intuitive and engaging interface, allowing users to efficiently manage and interact with their inventory data.

 ## Features